mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 ## Data caching

 Data sources cache fetched data by default.
-This means that if the user queries data that has already been fetched, query methods such as `getMany` and `getOne` will not be called again to avoid unnecessary calls to the server.
+This means that if the user queries data that has already been fetched, query methods such as `getMany` and `getOne` are not called again to avoid unnecessary calls to the server.

 Successfully calling mutation methods such as `createOne`, `updateOne` or `deleteOne` automatically clears the cache for all queries in the same data source.

-It is recommended to always include the `dataSourceCache` prop in order to cache data at the scope of whole application, otherwise by default the cache will only be scoped to the component being used.
+It is recommended to always include the `dataSourceCache` prop in order to cache data at the scope of whole application, otherwise by default the cache is only scoped to the component being used.
 Each data source should have its own single cache instance across the whole application.

 An instance of `DataSourceCache` may be used for caching as seen in the [demo above](#demo). `DataSourceCache` is a simple in-memory cache that stores the data in a plain object.